- The iconic sights of Paris

 Day 1 UK to Paris

-You have a full day in Rouen to explore independently.
-Perhaps take the Abbey trail to two of the region's most distinctive abbeys.
+Today you'll have a full day in Rouen to explore independently or you may like to join an optional excursion to Cote D’albatre, Etretat and Le Havre.
+In Rouen, perhaps take the Abbey trail to two of the region's most distinctive abbeys.
 First up is Fontenelle, which is still occupied by a community of Benedictine monks.
 The church here currently lies in ruins, but the baroque-style convent and the Romanesque refectory are still intact, and you'll be free to visit them.

-Arrive in the early hours and this morning enjoy the opportunity to visit Monet's house and garden at the nearby village of Giverny on an included excursion.
+Your afternoon will be spent cruising to Vernon.
+While there you can visit Monet's house and garden at the nearby village of Giverny on an included excursion.
 The famous Impressionist lived and worked here from 1883 until his death in 1926.
 He began renovating the garden in 1890, taking inspiration from the Japanese prints he collected and once remarked, "My garden is my most beautiful masterpiece.”
 The pink-painted house with its green shutters, the studios and the gardens, including the Japanese bridge and the famous lily pond, are all lovingly maintained and instantly recognisable from his paintings.

 Day 7 Paris

-Arrive in the 'city of light' in the early hours and an included tour this morning shows you the Eiffel Tower and Champs-Élysées among other famous sights.
+An included morning tour shows you the Eiffel Tower and Champs-Élysées among other famous sights.
 Get a glimpse of Parisian daily life on a drive along the Champs-Elysées which is lined with designer boutiques and is the place for fashionistas to stop and be seen.

 You'll have the rest of the day to explore independently – perhaps pay a visit to the Louvre, descend beneath the streets into the spooky catacombs or visit the famous cobbles and cafes of the hilltop Montmartre district.